Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hawthorn has 80 active public transport stops, consisting of both lightrail and bus services.
-These stops are served by 12 routes that facilitate a total of 10,485 weekly passenger trips.
-Transport accessibility is excellent, with residents located an average of 180 meters from the nearest stop.
-Most residents commute outward due to Hawthorn's primarily residential nature.
-Car remains the dominant mode of transport at 61%, while train accounts for 16% and walking makes up 10%.
-The average vehicle ownership per dwelling is 0.8, lower than the regional average.
+Hawthorn has 80 active public transport stops offering a mix of light rail and bus services.
+These stops are served by 12 routes, collectively facilitating 10,485 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 180 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 61%, followed by train at 16% and walking at 10%.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.

-According to the 2021 Census, 49.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 1,497 trips per day across all routes, resulting in approximately 131 weekly trips per individual stop.
+According to the 2021 Census, 49.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,497 trips per day across all routes, equating to approximately 131 weekly trips per stop.

 Frequently Asked Questions - Transport